pesterhazy/presumably/posts/fixmes.md

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that the linter will block the merge of any pull request containing the string FIXME.
 "This rule is ill-considered", he cried out, exasperated.
 It's fair to say he didn't like the linter ruler.

-As his reaction shows, I didn't do a good job explaining the rationale behind our rule.
+Judging from his reaction, I didn't do a good job of explaining the rationale behind our rule.
 Our treatment of FIXMEs is unorthodox, but we decided to adopt it for a reason.
-In fact, treating FIXMEs as merge blockers is among the most effective measures against cognitive overload that I know.
-In this post, I will explain how FIXMEs unclutter the mind, and, in doing so, I hope to show that automatically enforced FIXMEs can be an effective tool for teams working on hard problems.
+In fact, in my opinion treating FIXMEs as merge blockers is among the most effective measures against cognitive overload.
+In this post, I will explain how FIXMEs unclutter the mind, and, the course of the argument, I hope to show that automatically enforced FIXMEs can be an effective tool for teams working on hard problems.

 # The meaning of codetags